stephenrlouie/ansible_sandbox/README.md

     `./get_cent6_minimal.sh`

-- Create the master image.
-(It creates the ssh_key and installs ansible) and slave nodes (deploys ssh key)
+- Create the build images.
+The master machine must be first so it can create the ssh_key for the slave nodes.

     ```
     vagrant up build_master